-- (a) The Branch immediately (within two days)obtains necessary information of such client due diligence carried out by the third partyor from Central KYC Registry; - (b) Branch takes adequate steps to satisfy itself that copies of identification data and other relevant documentation relating to the client due diligence requirements will be made available from the third party upon request without delay; - (c) The Branch is satisfied that such third party is regulated, supervised or monitored for, and has measures in place for compliance with client due diligence and record-keeping requirements in line with the requirements and obligations under the PMLAct; - (d) The third party is not based in a country or jurisdiction assessed as high risk; and - (e) The Branch is ultimately responsible for client due diligence and undertaking enhanced due diligence measures, as applicable.
+- (a) Records or the information of the customer due diligence carried out by the third party is obtained immediately from the third party or from the Central KYC Records Registry. - (b) Branch takes adequate steps to satisfy itself that copies of identification data and other relevant documentation relating to the client due diligence requirements will be made available from the third party upon request without delay; - (c) The Branch is satisfied that such third party is regulated, supervised or monitored for, and has measures in place for compliance with client due diligence and record-keeping requirements in line with the requirements and obligations under the PML Act; - (d) The third party is not based in a country or jurisdiction assessed as high risk; and - (e) The Branch is ultimately responsible for client due diligence and undertaking enhanced due diligence measures, as applicable.
 It should be understood that the ultimate responsibility for knowing the customer lies with the branch.

-Further, if the professional intermediaries like CharteredAccountant or lawyer etc. are unable to disclose the true identity of the owner of the account / funds due to any professionalobligation of customer confidentiality, branches should notopen or hold accounts of professional intermediaries on behalf of a client.
-Further, because of such obligation on the part of the professional intermediary, branches are unable to know andverify the true identity of the client on whose behalf account isheld or beneficial ownership and / or understand the true natureand purpose of transactions, then branches should not open anaccount, on behalf of a client, by professional intermediary.
+Further, if the professional intermediaries like Chartered Accountant or lawyer etc. are unable to disclose the true identity of the owner of the account / funds due to any professional obligation of customer confidentiality, branches should not open or hold accounts of professional intermediaries on behalf of a client.
+Further, because of such obligation on the part of the professional intermediary, branches are unable to know and verify the true identity of the client on whose behalf account is held or beneficial ownership and / or understand the true nature and purpose of transactions, then branches should not open an account, on behalf of a client, by professional intermediary.

-3.2.3.2 Accounts of Politically Exposed Persons (PEPs) residentoutside India as defined in ParaNo.3.1.2.8

-3.2.3.3 Accounts of non-face-to-face customers as defined in Para No.3.1.2.9
+- 3.2.3.2 Accounts of Politically Exposed Persons (PEPs) resident outside India as defined in ParaNo.3.1.2.8 - 3.2.3.3 Accounts of non-face-to-face customers as defined in Para No.3.1.2.10.